 By the end of the year, however, a further 10 videos had joined them.
-By February 2018 .
+By February 2018 this has risen to 100.
 It might be noted that YouTube video statistics related to clips with 1 billion views or more are dominated by recent releases.
 Such stratospheric metrics, it seems, are principally reserved for those who appeal to the contemporary (read: young) viewer – something the YouTube marketer might note.

 By which point, “Gangnam Style” had become the first video to reach 2 billion views, and “Despacito” had become the first to break through 3 billion, 4 billion, and 5 billion-view mark, on its way to 6 billion views.
-In the last two it remains alone (at the time of writing).
+In the last two it has only Baby Shark for company.

 In terms of single artists, Justin Bieber is the only artist to have five videos clocking 1 billion views, while Ed Sheeran has three videos with over two billion views.